 To see our servant-leadership in action, contact us today.

-Ed Kenny is the chairman and chief executive officer of LCS.
+Ed Kenny is the chairman of LCS.
 In this role, he provides strategic leadership to a dynamic organization that serves more than 35,000 seniors nationwide.
 Under Ed’s direction, the LCS Family of Companies have grown to become leading providers of high-quality senior lifestyle products and services, and the third-largest senior living management company.
 Ed assumed the top executive position at LCS in 2006.
 He began his association with the organization in 1979, initially serving as executive director for several communities managed by Life Care Services, An LCS Company.
 Currently, Ed serves as chair for the board of managers for Life Care Companies, and is the chair of the board of directors of LCS Holdings, Inc. He serves on the boards of Argentum and National Investment Center for Seniors Housing & Care (NIC), chairs the public policy committee for Argentum, and is a past chairman of the American Seniors Housing Association (ASHA).
 Ed holds a Bachelor of Science in health services administration from Providence College.

 Joel is president and chief operating officer of LCS.
 He is responsible for executing the business strategy across all business lines in the LCS Family of Companies.
 Joel provides leadership and direction for business growth, service excellence, and enhancing the company’s stability and value among financial partners, property owners, and other stakeholders in the senior living field.